As a McKinsey consultant, I helped enterprises adopt new technology for a decade. My quick answers on AI job loss:

 Automating automatable work spanning enterprises will require years.
 Just like you can’t assign anything significant to a newcomer to the company, you can’t expect LLMs to work like capable employees.
 Enterprises will need to redesign work and invest in model harnesses to implement automation.
 This is company-specific work similar to digital transformation that will take years.

-Goldman Sachs Research projects that AI’s impact on overall employment will be mild and short-lived, rather than causing widespread and long-term job losses.
+Goldman Sachs Research in 2025 projects that AI’s impact on overall employment will be mild and short-lived, rather than causing widespread and long-term job losses.
 They estimate that the unemployment rate may rise by about 0.5% during the transition as workers displaced by AI seek new roles, reflecting short-term friction rather than structural unemployment.

 In terms of job displacement risk, around 2.5% of U.S. employment would be at risk of displacement from AI efficiency gains, with a broader but still limited estimate of 6–7% displacement if AI is widely adopted.